Dirty Rice with Beans and Andouille Sausage

 We recently really enjoyed this recipe for Dirty Rice with Beans and Andouille Sausage.
 Super simple to prepare and easily something that can be tackled in between assisting with homework during weeknights.
 It is filling and pairs well with a side salad or roasted broccoli for extra vegetables.
 And – bonus – it reheats well for lunch the next day.

-Prepare the rice as instructed according to the package, using 1 1/2 cups water and substituting the remaining amount of water what you would use with the 1 1/2 cups vegetable or chicken broth.
+- Prepare the rice as instructed according to the package, using 1 1/2 cups water and substituting the remaining amount of water that you would use with the 1 1/2 cups vegetable or chicken broth.

 If you'd like to make this ahead of time and reheat it, place the assembled recipe in an oven safe casserole dish (grease the bottom and sides with butter or oil first) and store in the refrigerator for up to a day.
 To reheat, cover with foil and heat in a 375 degree oven until heated through.